miloscomplex/pair-programming-challenge-tea-shoppe/README.md

 # Pair Programming Challenge - Tea Shoppe

 You've been assigned to fix up an old website called the Tea Shoppe.
-The website already allows users to sign up and log in but it's missing all of the teas that they can register!
+The website is meant as a database where users register their tea blends but it's currently missing the most important part: the teas!

 ## Getting Started